pvlasov/cv/model-driven-development/README.md

 # Model-Driven Development

-This article is about model-driven development and.
+This article is about model-driven development and the benefits it can bring to software development.
-In particular, the article explains how modeling can be leveraged to improve communication, capture and disseminate (organizational) knowledge, reduce amount of manual work and errors.
+In particular, the article explains how modeling can be leveraged to improve communication, capture and disseminate (organizational) knowledge, and reduce amount of manual work and errors.

-Some modeling and code generation tools mentioned below are part of [EMF](https://www.eclipse.org/modeling/emf/), some are developed by the author and are available at [Eclipse Marketplace](https://marketplace.eclipse.org/) and/or [GitHub](https://github.com/nasdanika).
+To demonstrate the value of Model-Driven Development I'm going to refer to:

-My favorite definition of software development, which I heard many years ago from Ivar Jackobson, goes as follows - _"Software development is a process of binding decisions to make them executable"_.
+* My favorite definition of software development, which I heard many years ago from Ivar Jackobson, goes as follows - _"Software development is a process of binding decisions to make them executable"_.
+* [Building a pipeline vs. hauling buckets](http://www.getmotivation.com/prosperity/wealth-pipline-Robert-Kiyosaki.htm) story by Robert Kiyosaki - primarily relevant to model transformation/code generation.

-When I started thinking about enterprise software development in terms of the above definition, I've realized that many traditional decision-binding processes are highly inefficient and fragile.
+When I started thinking about enterprise software development in terms of the above definition and pipline vs. buckets metaphor, I've realized that many traditional decision-binding processes are highly inefficient and fragile
-For example, some decisions may never be documented - they reside in the heads of a certain group of people, other decisions may be captured in a document and then get buried in a document repository.
+- "buckets" of knowledge are hauled over and over for each new project - from one person or group to another through documents or conversations.
+Similar to the story, along the way the knowledge spills (people forget), gets dirty (misinterpretation) and becomes stale (gets outdated).

 Also there is a great deal of manual binding of decisions - e.g. writing repetitive database access code which follows the same pattern for hundreds if not thousands of fields.

 Some of disadvantages of manual decision binding, such as repetitive coding mentioned above, are:

 * Low speed of change propagation - if the database structure changes or the access pattern changes, then access code shall be manually re-coded.
+What actually happens more often is that the new and better pattern is never implemented - due to the risk of touching working code, and required time and effort - "What goes in, stays in".
 * High cost.
 * High probability of error - the old "To err is human".

-I'm going to use the above definition to demonstrate how different Model-Driven Development technologies may help to make the decision binding process faster and more robust.

 ## A very quick overview of EMF (Core)

+Let's start with a quick look at [EMF](https://www.eclipse.org/modeling/emf/) because some modeling and code generation tools mentioned below are part of EMF, and some are based on EMF - these tools/frameworks are developed by the author and are available at [Eclipse Marketplace](https://marketplace.eclipse.org/) and/or [GitHub](https://github.com/nasdanika).

 In EMF one develops applications in the following way: